-Volunteers are critical to the success of Head Start/Early Head Start.
+Volunteers are critical to the success of Head Start and Early Head Start.
 The participation of volunteers has been an effective way of mobilizing community resources to strengthen services.
 Volunteers can be professionals and non-professionals.
 Parents can become volunteers and learn more about child development training and potential employment opportunities.
-Volunteers can assist with classroom activities, upkeep and renovation of centers, playground and other similar tasks.
-Volunteers may choose to give a few hours of time and may volunteer every week.
+Volunteers can assist with classroom activities, the upkeep and renovation of the centers and the playground, and other similar tasks.
+Volunteers may choose to give a few hours of their time and may volunteer every week.

 Play Center Manager*

 The Play Center Manager selects a familiar setting for a children's play center (i.e. a local grocery store, beauty parlor) and recreates that setting in the classroom.
 The Manager draws on community resources to make the center authentic.
 Play is the first form of representation that a child displays and indicates beginning stages of written representation.
 By playing in community-like settings, children have opportunities to connect play, drawing, writing and reading to familiar, authentic settings.
 This is a fun project for a group of volunteers or a family!

 A Book Assembler cuts, folds and staples paper together to make blank books for children to write in.

 The Bulletin Board Creator maintains curriculum-related themes on a specific bulletin board in the classroom.

 The Editor creates the center’s monthly newsletter.
 This person gathers appropriate information of interest and organizes it for distribution to center families.

 The Typist assists with the composition of letters to parents, monthly newsletter or classroom/center signs.

 The Children's Book Author writes books for children on a variety of topics.
 Handmade books tailored to the needs and interests of individual children spark excitement and interest in children and provide them with books that can be kept in the classroom or at home.